Rohan-s18/Artificial_Intelligence/README.md

 # Artificial Intelligence
 ## Author: Rohan Singh

 This repository is for my personal AI projects.
-The source code is in both **Java (Problem Solving using search)** and **Python (Machine Learning)**, the code in both of these directories can be used as a foundation for other AI programs that implement these algorithms.
+The source code is in both **Python** and **Java**, the code in both of these directories can be used as a foundation for other AI programs that implement these algorithms.
 All of the source code in this directory is **made from scratch and doesn't use any external libraries like Scikit-Learn or Prophet.**

 Other than the customizable templates for AI, there are also some projects that integrate these AI algorithms with real-applications, mostly games that are solved using AI algorithms.